African Cancer Organisation

 ..more controls, less cancer

-The African Cancer Organisation (ACO) is a non-governmental, non-profit, non-political, non-sectarian voluntary cancer organization formed to control cancer and its effects on the African continent.
+The African Cancer Organisation (ACO) is a non-governmental, non-profit, non-political and non-sectarian cancer organization formed to control cancer and its effects on the African continent and among the diaspora.

-The vision of ACO is to increase cancer awareness about primary prevention and early detection in a bid to phase out the currently prevailing advanced stages of cancers in Africa.
+The vision of ACO is to increase cancer primary prevention and early detection in a bid to phase out the currently prevailing advanced stages of cancers in Africa and the diaspora.

 19.3m